CoPE-VideoLM: Leveraging Codec Primitives For Efficient Video Language Modeling: Introduction

-Moreover, any keyframe sampling approach fundamentally limits VideoLMs' understanding by providing only sparse temporal coverage: this can miss both macro-level events crucial for high-level comprehension and micro-level details necessary for recognizing fine-grained actions.
-In addition, there is generally high redundancy between consecutive frames (even when downsampled to 1 FPS); therefore, using the same token budget for each keyframe is suboptimal.
+Moreover, any keyframe sampling approach fundamentally limits VideoLMs' understanding by providing only sparse temporal coverage: this can miss both macro-level events crucial for high-level comprehension and micro-level details necessary for recognizing fine-grained actions~\cite{slowfocus,longvu,temporalquery}.
+Compounding this, there is generally high redundancy between consecutive frames (even when downsampled to 1 FPS); therefore, using the same token budget for each keyframe is suboptimal.
 Furthermore, treating each keyframe as a full image also significantly increases the prefill time~\cite{vasu2025fastvlm}, delaying the \textit{time-to-first token} (TTFT) of the VideoLM.
 Low TTFT is critical for user experience and essential for robotics applications requiring real-time responsiveness.

-To address these limitations, we propose to leverage video compression, a decades-old field that addresses redundancy and sparsity in these streams~\cite{mpeg,Wiegand2003OverviewOT}.
-The main idea of video codecs is to encode what moves between frames as motion vectors and what changes between two frames as residuals, thus preserving the sparsity of the original stream.
-Their native structure minimizes redundancy by picking keyframes either at a fixed interval or when large differences are detected.
-In a typical streaming setup, these codecs provide keyframes every 5–10 seconds, encoding only the changes for all other frames.
+A natural source of structure that addresses both redundancy and sparsity is already present in video processing pipelines: video codecs, a decades-old field designed precisely to solve these problems~\cite{mpeg,Wiegand2003OverviewOT}.
+Rather than encoding every frame as a full image, codecs encode what moves between frames as motion vectors and the intensity changes as residuals, preserving temporal structure while minimizing redundancy.
+In a typical streaming setup, codecs select keyframes (I-frames) every 5--10 seconds, either at fixed intervals or when large scene changes are detected, encoding only the changes for all remaining frames (P-frames).

+Prior works have explored codec-domain signals, but with important limitations: CoViAR~\cite{wu2018coviar} and TeamNet~\cite{teamnet} trained separate CNNs on motion vectors and residuals, ignoring cross-modal dependencies for action recognition.
+Video-LaVIT~\cite{videolavit} discretizes motion vectors but discards residuals.
+EMA~\cite{ema2025} aggregates the I-frame and motion vectors from a group of pictures (GOP) into a fixed-length summary, also discarding residuals and losing temporal ordering.
+Critically, no existing method preserves both dynamics and appearance in a variable-length, temporally ordered representation.